vicbro00/vicbro00/README.md

 - HTML and CSS
 - Javascript and TypeScript
 - React
-- Python
+- C#
-As well as confidence in Azure and SQL.
+As well as confidence in Azure.

 Tech tools:
 - HTML and CSS